 Consideration #5: Include Supporting Documents in Your Spouse’s Application

 When preparing the PR application for your husband or wife, there are certain documents ICA will require you to submit such as your spouse’s birth certificate, highest educational certificates, as well as their payslips for the last six months (if your husband or wife is employed).
-These documents have to be included in your partner’s application, and any missing documents will cause your application to be rejected.
+These documents have to be included in your partner’s application, and any missing documents may risk your application.

 However, since every applicant will be submitting the same set of required documents, this can make it harder for your spouse’s application to stand out from the rest.
 Therefore, apart from including the necessary documents required by ICA, supplement your partner’s application with additional supporting documents.
 This extra step might help increase the chances of your husband or wife being granted PR status.
 A couple of examples of supporting documents your husband or wife can include in their application are: